 Chelsea Andrews can’t decide who’s more dangerous; the creep on the Toronto city bus, or the handsome stranger who rescues her.
-She doesn’t hang around to find out.
-Fate intervenes when her rescuer, out of work actor Matt Malone, sublets the apartment next door.
-Chelsea discovers the most dangerous thing about her charming new neighbor is the damage he’s inflicting on her heart.
-She’s had enough of men like Matt; her father was a handsome charmer who left devastation in his wake.
-But the more she gets to know Matt, the more she realizes he’s not like her father at all.
+Was he just acting as he claimed, or is he that weird in real life?
+She doesn’t stick around to find out.
+Fate intervenes when out of work actor Matt Malone sublets the apartment next door, and Chelsea discovers the most dangerous thing about her charming new neighbor is the damage he’s inflicting on her heart.

-Chelsea is starting to believe she can trust Matt with her heart when strange romantic notes begin showing up at the art gallery where she works.
+Or is it?
+Soon after Matt moves in, strange romantic notes begin showing up at the art gallery where Chelsea works.
 Then she’s followed home from the bus stop late one night, and her apartment is broken into.
-All the evidence points to Matt as the culprit.
-Is he the kind, funny, sincere man she’s falling in love with, or some kind of stalker?
+Despite her growing feelings for Matt, all the evidence points to him as the culprit.
+Is Matt the kind, funny, sincere man she’s falling in love with, or is he some kind of flowery-letter-writing stalker?
 Will the real Matt Malone please stand up?

 Read Reviews | Read Excerpt